Mission Statement

 The Hitchcock Foundation is a nonprofit organization established in 1983 to preserve the Lobo Ranch located in Paulden, Arizona as a working ranch in perpetuity.

-The Hitchcock Foundation’s primary goals are to carry on the way of life of the western ranch and the heritage of the American cowboy by providing a working ranch which is also a museum of western art that may be enjoyed by the public in a truly western setting.
+The Hitchcock Foundation’s primary goals are to carry on the way of life of the western ranch and the heritage of the American Cowboy by providing a working ranch which is also a museum of western art that may be enjoyed by the public in a truly western setting.